Last updated on September 4th, 2022.

 -

-Bake for 12 minutes.
-Remove from the oven and let cool before sprinkling sugar.
+Bake for 12-15 minutes.
+Remove from the oven, and transfer to a wire rack.

 Hi, I see that you mentioned butter could be replaced but I don’t see butter in the list of ingredients.
 Hoping to make these this week!
 Thanks!